apache/buildstream/CONTRIBUTING.rst

 .. note::

-   Python does not really support docstrings on instance variables, but sphinx does pick them up includes them in the generated documentation.
+   Python does not support docstrings on instance variables, but sphinx does pick them up and includes them in the generated documentation.

 **Internal instance variable**::